2024–2025 Annual Report: Stewardship

 FINANCIAL HIGHLIGHTS

-Additional funding from certain government programs and pro-bono support ranging from legal services to donated media advertising space, added to this extraordinary outpouring of generosity in this third unprecedented year of the COVID-19 pandemic environment.
+In addition, supplemental funding from certain government initiatives and pro-bono contributions, ranging from legal and consulting services to donated media advertising space, further augmented this remarkable display of generosity and are particularly noteworthy given the uncertainties of the economic landscape.

-** Overall Distributions & Community Programs at $115.2 million did not include any Government Emergency Funding for Community in FY 22-23.
-If comparing to last year’s $123.3 million in Overall Distributions & Community Programs – please see the FY 22-23 Audited Financial Statements-Statement of Operations for a detailed breakdown of the year-over-year decrease.
+** Overall Distributions & Community Programs at $121.0 million for FY 24-25 — this compares to last year’s $134.9 million which included $15.5M of Government Emergency Funding, i.e. Community Services Recovery Fund from Canada.
+Please refer to the FY 24-25 Audited Financial Statements-Statement of Operations for a detailed breakdown of the year-over-year decrease.

 Overall Revenue

-The Fundraising Cost-Revenue Ratio (CRR) continued to be low at 15.1 per cent with continued focus on operational efficiency and achieving UWGT’s objective of being less than 20 per cent.
+The Fundraising Cost-Revenue Ratio (CRR) finished at 19.2%, with continued focus on cost optimization/cost savings initiatives and achieving UWGT’s objective of being less than 25%.

 Overall Distributions & Community Programs

-Achieving this financial position has allowed UWGT to commit and confirm community investments of at least $66.9 million to its network of agencies and community partners for the period of April 1, 2023 to March 31, 2024.
+Achieving this financial position has allowed UWGT to commit and confirm community investments in the range of $75.0 million through its network of agencies and community partners for the FY 25-26 covering the period April 1, 2025 to March 31, 2026 — note that this is an increase when compared to the $69.5M for FY 24-25.
+This year-over-year increase enables UWGT’s focus on transformational activities to deepen our impact rooted in neighbourhood solutions.
 This is an important strategy and commitment to deliver critical services with continued investments in local neighbourhood solutions in partnership with corporate, government and community sectors.

 Going Forward

-Deemed as a going concern for the year ahead, the levels of the reserves are financial indicators of the health and sustainability for UWGT, especially with the financial uncertainties of the macroeconomic environment, including COVID-19 pandemic, inflation, market volatility and fears of recession.
+Deemed to be well positioned to meet its financial obligations for the year ahead, the levels of Working Capital and the Reserves are financial indicators of the health and sustainability for UWGT — especially with the financial uncertainties of the macroeconomic environment, inflationary and recessionary pressures and market volatility.

-Read our full Audited Financial Statements, FY 22-23 for more details.
+Reference our complete Audited Financial Statements, FY 24-25 for more details.

 We thank our Board of Trustees and Committee members for their wisdom, commitment and passion to steer our organization in the achievement of our mission.